 During your puppy’s visits to our hospital, we will help to identify problem behaviors and help you understand how to deter your puppy from developing bad habits.
 We will discuss and concerns you may have and offer solutions.
 We will also provide information you can take home so that everyone in your family can do their part in helping to encourage positive puppy behaviors.

 For example, dogs lacking socialization skills are much more likely to react with fear or aggression to unfamiliar people, animals, and experiences.
 Dogs who are relaxed about honking horns, cats, cyclists, veterinary examinations, crowds, and long stairwells are easier and safer to live with than dogs who find these situations threatening.
 Well-socialized dogs also live much more relaxed, peaceful and happy lives than dogs who are constantly stressed out by their environments.

 From 8-12 weeks of age, puppies are most comfortable learning new behaviors, having new experiences, and meeting new people or animals.
 They still might become frightened, but you can help by regulating new situations and providing supportive positive feedback when fear occurs.
 After 12 weeks of age, puppies begin to become less tolerant of new situations, people and animals, making socialization and obedience training more difficult as time goes on.

-Scheduling a puppy care appointment with our veterinary team is as easy as picking up the phone, or sending us an email.
-Our veterinary staff is here to help make your trip to the vet easy for you while making it as painless and fright-free as possible for your puppy.
+Scheduling a puppy care appointment with our veterinary team is as easy as picking up the phone or sending us an email.
+Our veterinary staff is here to make your trip to the vet easy for you while ensuring it’s also stress-free for your puppy.